YasserDRIF/Toggle-Tweaker/README.md

 ## Notes
-* You Should Note that in the search The numbers shown are the buttons numbers that you should click from teh Main menu to get to that option
+* You should know that in the search the numbers shown are the buttons numbers that you should click from teh Main menu to get to that option

   For exemple If you have this line in the output and it's the option you are looking for
 	  Remove/restore Windows built-in apps from Users : 2=>1